Study and Practice Options at Red Cedar Zen Community

 Note: the Japanese word before each person’s English name is their Dharma Name, not a title.
 Dharma Names are received from a teacher at the Jukai Ceremony or Priest Ordination Ceremony.
 Everyone wearing a rakusu or okesa has a Dharma Name and it’s interesting to ask people about the meaning of their Dharma Name.
 For example, Tim’s name “Nomon” means “Responding Gate.”

 Interviews are a practice of authentic meeting.
 They are an opportunity to discuss your meditation practice and how it applies to your daily life.
 It is fine to bring up a problem or question, describe your practice, or simply sign up and see what arises in the conversation.
-You do not have to be profound or“zen.”
+You do not have to be profound or “zen.”
 Just be yourself.
 We do not hold the idea that a Zen teacher can see inside your soul and offer profound advice.
 Rather we see private interview as a powerful opportunity for student and teacher to bring up the Dharma together as it’s unfolding in your life.
 We do this in the interview room with curiosity, discernment, and respect.
 An interview is an opportunity to see what arises and this exploration is often valuable.

 It’s common to have many questions about meditation, Buddhist practice, and how to bring this into your life.
 Working with a mentor is a great way to explore these questions.
-Mentorship is an opportunity to meet regularly with a Senior Student at Red Cedar Zen for a period of weeks to months to explore questions around meditation, Buddhist texts, applying practice to daily life, or other topics of interest.
+Mentorship is an opportunity to meet regularly with a Practice Leader at Red Cedar Zen for a period of weeks to months to explore questions around meditation, Buddhist texts, applying practice to daily life, or other topics of interest.

 Our Zen Practice, like all of Buddhism, is deeply rooted in ethical practice.
 All Zen students are encouraged to learn about, and practice with, the Bodhisattva Precepts of Soto Zen.